Slicers in Power BI

 To create a new slicer to filter data by date range

-With nothing selected on the canvas, drop down Time in the Fields pane, and drag Month (or Date in Power BI service) to the Values box in the Visualizations pane to create a new visualization.
+With nothing selected on the canvas, drop down Date in the Fields pane, and drag Date to the Values box in the Visualizations pane to create a new visualization.

 With the new visualization selected, select the Slicer icon to convert the new visualization to a slicer.
 This slicer is a slider control with the date range populated.